Wednesday, 27 Mar 2013

 Masters says that the fundamental purpose of assessment is to establish where learners are in their learning at the time of assessment.
 He identifies a set of five design principles which should underpin a Learning Assessment System.

-The review will be launched at ACER’s Excellence in Professional Practice Conference, Teaching the Australian Curriculum: Excellence and innovation in the classroom, on the Gold Coast, 17-18 March.
+The review was launched at ACER’s Excellence in Professional Practice Conference, Teaching the Australian Curriculum: Excellence and innovation in the classroom, on the Gold Coast in March.